Facebook View

 What Do I Need to Prove in Order to Win My Case for Wrongful Termination?

-To win a wrongful termination case, you first must prove that your employer’s reason for termination was illegal, whether that be motivated by discrimination, breach of contract, retaliation, or the filing of a workers’ compensation claim.
+If you feel you were wrongfully fired for no reason, to win a wrongful termination case, you first must prove that your employer’s reason for termination was illegal, whether that be motivated by discrimination, breach of contract, retaliation, or the filing of a workers’ compensation claim.

 Common pieces of evidence to include in a wrongful termination claim include the following.